-Here’s our favorite legendary skin for each Overwatch hero.
+Here are the best legendary skins for each Overwatch hero.

 Ana – Snow Owl

-Ana has a few well-designed legendary skins, but one stands out as the most unique.
-Released during last year’s Winter Wonderland event, Snow Owl Ana dresses the support hero in an icy-white and blue owl suit, fitting perfectly with her character design as a sniper.
+Ana has several well-designed legendary skins, but Snow Owl stands out as the most unique.
+Available during the Winter Wonderland event, the skin dresses the support sniper in an icy-white and blue owl suit, fitting perfectly with her character design as a sniper.
+A purple and silver recolor is available in the form of Night Owl.

 Brigitte – Shieldmaiden

-As Brigitte’s sole non-release legendary skin, Shieldmaiden is a beautiful take on the support hero.
-Released during the 2018 Anniversary event, Shieldmaiden Brigitte has long, braided blonde hair and a brown bear-themed shoulder piece.
+Shieldmaiden is a beautiful take on Brigitte.
+Released during the 2018 Anniversary event, Shieldmaiden gives the healer long, braided blonde hair and a brown bear-themed shoulder piece.
+The skin also includes plenty of nods to stories of the Vikings in its design and aesthetics.
+It’s a skin any Brigitte fan should have.

 D.Va – Cruiser

-D.Va channels the 1950s with this Overwatch Anniversary skin, sporting a pink bandanna, hoop earrings, and pin-up girl outfit.
+D.Va has such a large number of excellent legendary skins that it’s difficult to pick just one as her best.
+Cruiser takes the top spot thanks to its 1950s-inspired garb, which sees D.Va sporting a pink bandanna, hoop earrings, and pin-up girl outfit.
 Her mech is redesigned as an old, baby blue cruiser, fully equipped with red tail lights and bright green accents.
+As is usual for Blizzard’s focus on details, the mech also includes a pine tree air freshener.

 Junkrat – Beachrat